As Prepared for Delivery on April 21, 2022

 As a result, all credit unions and vendors, regardless of size, are targets for cyberattacks.
 We must all remain vigilant and take actions to safeguard our systems.

-And, when attacks occur, credit unions and their vendors should report any cyber incidents to their NCUA examiner, the FBI’s Internet Crime Complaint Center at www.ic3.gov (opens new window), and the Cybersecurity and Infrastructure Security Agency at email@example.com.
+And, when attacks occur, credit unions and their vendors should report any cyber incidents to their NCUA examiner, the FBI’s Internet Crime Complaint Center at www.ic3.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , and the Cybersecurity and Infrastructure Security Agency at email@example.com.

 Through its Shields Up initiative, the Cybersecurity and Infrastructure Security Agency is providing real-time updates on cyber threats.
 I also encourage credit unions to download and use the NCUA’s Automated Cybersecurity Evaluation Toolbox, or ACET.
 This tool is an excellent resource — especially for small credit unions or credit unions with limited resources — to understand cybersecurity preparedness levels.
 The ACET is available at no cost and credit unions can find the tool on the NCUA’s website at www.ncua.gov/cybersecurity.

 Additionally, as part of our 2022 Community Development Revolving Loan Fund Grant program, the NCUA is providing eligible low-income credit unions with up to $10,000 in funding to modernize their information technology against cyberattacks.
 The application period for the Revolving Loan Fund opens on May 2 and runs until June 24.
 I encourage all eligible institutions to apply for these digital services and the other grants that are available.